In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 In an interesting turn of events, Ash discovers Cerulean City is run by Misty's three older sisters.
 Not only that, they want to give him the badge without battling, as they dislike matches.
 This irritates both Ash and Misty, and Misty decides to face Ash for her siblings.

 In a 2-on-2 match, Ash gains the upper hand, even without using Pikachu, who was reluctant to battle an ally like Misty.
-Team Rocket interrupts the contest and it's never concluded, but Ash earns the badge anyways.
+Team Rocket interrupts the contest so it's never concluded, but Ash earns the badge anyways.
 As Misty's sisters mention, he had a solid lead and almost certainly would have won had Pikachu fought Misty's Water Pokemon.

 Not quite an official win, but close enough.
 Nice job, Ash.